 Not going for cervical screening is one of the biggest risk factors for developing cervical cancer.

-There is loads of information, support, answers to all your questions over at the Jo’s Trust Website - if you haven’t visited it take a moment to do so - I promise you will come back enlightened!
+Information is power!
+There is loads of support and answers to all your questions over at the Jo’s Trust Website - if you haven’t visited it take a moment to do so - I promise you will come back enlightened!

 As for the reasons you may have for putting off that smear....